 melissa_clairday@asun.edu

 After graduating from Bryant High School, Missy Clairday went on to receive a bachelor's degree in psychology, with a minor in the interdisciplinary study of families, from Arkansas State University.
-It was in college that Missy decided she wanted to be able to work with youth and encourage them to attend a post-secondary school and find a career they would love.
-In 2011, Missy received an M.S. in College Student Personnel Services from Arkansas State University.
-As an Arkansas Works Career Coach since 2011, Missy is now achieving her dream while helping the students of Harrisburg High School achieve their dreams.
+It was in college that Missy decided she wanted to be able to work with youth to assist them in finding a career path they will love.
+In 2011, Missy started her Career Coach journey at Harrisburg School District and recently transitioned to Brookland School District in the summer or 2022.
+Missy's husband teaches and her son in Jr. high at Brookland School District.
+In 2016, Missy received an M.S. in College Student Personnel Services from Arkansas State University.
+As an Arkansas Works Career Coach since 2011, Missy is now achieving her dream while helping students achieve their dreams.

 Mary Williams